segabl/pd2-hophud/README.md

 # HopHUD
+A custom HUD mod for PAYDAY 2 that tries to stay as close to vanilla as possible, only tweaking and adding minor things to improve certain aspects of the HUD.
-A custom work in progress HUD for PAYDAY 2 mostly created for my personal use so no adjustments via menus possible at the moment.
+This was mostly created for personal use so at the moment there are no adjustments via menus possible.
-**Requires BeardLib**
+**Requires HopLib and BeardLib**